AlissonMM/AlissonMM/README.md

 <br>

 ## About me
-- 🤓 I’m currently learning how to do games in Unity and doing projects in Spring Java☝️
+- 🤓 I’m currently doing games in Unity and doing projects in Spring Java

 - 📫 How to reach me **alissonmmedeji@gmail.com**</h4>